 Roanoke City Councilman Dave Trinkle chaired the personnel committee that worked with an outside search firm and took input from residents on what they wanted to see in Morrill’s successor.
 “It was a very engaged process,” said Trinkle during a late August Council meeting when Cowell made an appearance and gave brief remarks.

 More than 80 candidates were whittled down to the final 7 that were interviewed.
 Trinkle said Cowell demonstrated a broad range of experience, “from planning, to neighborhood revitalization, and economic development.
 He is described by many as the go-to guy for information and awareness … in Amarillo.”

-Mr. Cowell received a B.S. from St. Louis University in St. Louis, Mo. and an M.S. in urban planning from the University of Tennessee-Knoxville, in Knoxville, Tenn.
+Cowell earned a B.S. from St. Louis (MO) University and an M.S. in Urban Planning from the University of Tennessee.

 Amarillo is larger than Roanoke and has a larger annual budget.
 Downtown revitalization, transit plans and enterprise zones were some of the projects Cowell was involved with.
 He was also a visiting professor at Texas Tech and Trinkle said Cowell hopes to fit in some teaching in Roanoke as well.

 Vice Mayor Anita Price said Cowell’s resume made the task of finding a new city manager “not too difficult to fulfill.”
 Price said she was impressed that Cowell was already able to zero in on some of the issues Roanoke City deals with on a regular basis.

 John Garland called Cowell “a really nice guy” and “the smartest person in the room.”
 Like Price, Garland noted how much research Cowell had done on Roanoke before the interview process.
 “I can’t wait to get you on board to solve some of those problems that we do have,” said Garland.